Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Introduction

 Algorithmic innovations aim to overcome the fundamental trade-offs inherent in hardware-based methods, redefining strategies for optical sectioning and super-resolution.
 Deconvolution algorithms attempt to enhance both lateral and axial resolution\cite{zhao_sparse_2022,wernersson_deconwolf_2024,sage_deconvolutionlab2_2017,richardson_bayesian-based_1972,lucy_iterative_1974,bertero_introduction_2021}, yet their effectiveness remains constrained by the ill-posed nature of inverse problems.
 Specifically, the misattribution of out-of-focus background as in-focus signals persists.
 Additional algorithms have emerged to mitigate this issue, such as Dark sectioning \cite{cao_dark-based_2025} and Wavelet-based background subtraction method \cite{hupfel_wavelet-based_2021}.
 Beyond classical algorithms, data-driven deep learning methods were proposed to achieve isotropic resolution restoration.
 Supervised approaches typically rely on synthetic training datasets due to the scarcity of high-resolution ground truth (GT) images\cite{weigert_content-aware_2018,ma_pretraining_2024}.
 However, real-world applicability of supervised learning is often limited by inaccuracies in the priors used for synthetic data generation\cite{qiao_evaluation_2021,cai_toward_2019}.
 Self-supervised strategies circumvent the need for high-resolution GT\cite{park_deep_2022,ning_deep_2023}, successfully enabling isotropic restoration.
 However, their effectiveness requires sufficient z-slices and low background for input image stacks.
 Among them, emerging cross-modality techniques leverage real-world data to translate low-quality images (e.g., low-resolution/low-contrast) to high-quality modalities\cite{wang_deep_2019,ma_deep_2021,xu_cross-modality_2023,bouchard_resolution_2023,huang_enhancing_2023}.
 Despite their success, current studies predominantly focus on improving lateral resolution, largely overlooking opportunities for axial resolution enhancement.

-Inspired by deep learning cross-modality frameworks, we developed an Epifluorescence (EPI)-TIRF cross-modality deep neural network capable of suppressing out-of-focus background and enhancing axial-resolution from a single WF image, achieving a TIRF-comparable imaging quality.
-Crucially, it overcame TIRF’s shallow imaging depth limitation, enabling deep cell and tissue imaging.
-We enhanced generalization through few-shot learning by integrating image degradation modeling into the network architecture, which was validated against TIRF and confocal GT.
-Furthermore, we employed knowledge distillation \cite{wang_knowledge_2022} to train a 3D reconstruction network requiring only 6 optical slices, ensuring rapid and faithful volumetric reconstruction.
-Our work provided a powerful and user-friendly new tool for enhancing WF microscopy imaging, significantly facilitating biological and medical research.
-It simultaneously advanced fundamental methodologies for deep learning-based super-resolution microscopy.
+Inspired by cross-modality learning concepts, we introduce computational TIRF (cTIRF) as a computational imaging modality that capable of suppressing out-of-focus background and enhancing axial-resolution from a single widefield epifluorescence image. cTIRF achieved a TIRF-comparable imaging quality, while overcoming the intrinsic depth limitation of hardware-based TIRF and enabling imaging throughout whole cells and tissue sections.
+To facilitate practical deployment, we enable rapid adaptation of cTIRF to new imaging systems through few-shot learning, achieved by integrating physically motivated image degradation modeling into the reconstruction framework.
+The cTIRF representations are quantitatively validated against experimentally measured TIRF and confocal microscopy.
+Furthermore, we extend cTIRF to volumetric reconstruction by employing knowledge distillation \cite{wang_knowledge_2022} to train a three-dimensional network that requires only six optical sections, enabling fast and faithful three-dimensional imaging under limited axial sampling.
+Together, this work establishes cTIRF as a powerful and user-friendly computational imaging modality for enhancing widefield fluorescence microscopy, with broad applicability to biological and biomedical imaging.